trislett/sparsemodels/README.md

 # sparsemodels

 Sparsemodels imports the core [RGCCA](https://github.com/rgcca-factory/RGCCA) implementation of the [R Penalized Multivariate Analysis (RGCCA) package](https://rdrr.io/cran/RGCCA/) using [rpy2](https://rpy2.github.io/doc/latest/html/introduction.html).
-It used to perform a sparse generalized canonical correlation analysis (SGCCA) with optimization for parallel processing.
-SGCCA using one of multiple components to maximizes the covariance among multiple datasets (called data-views) while imposing a L1 penalty.
-The package also includes optional functions for SGCCA-regression, permutation testing, bootstrap analyzes, variable stability selection.
+It is used to perform sparse generalized canonical correlation analysis (SGCCA) with optimization for parallel processing.
+SGCCA uses one of multiple components to maximize the covariance among multiple datasets (called data-views) while imposing an L1 penalty.
+The package also includes optional functions for SGCCA-regression, permutation testing, bootstrap analysis, and variable stability selection.

 ### Citation ###